 Frequently asked questions

 Most setup questions are about permissions.
-The iPad never needs an IP address or port — open the helper on your laptop and scan its QR code.
+PadKeys pairs over Bluetooth — open the helper on your laptop and scan its QR code.
+No IP address, port, or same Wi-Fi is required.

 macOS